jirilebl/webwork/rahw/README.md

 For volume I, coverage is more or less reasonable for the non-optional bits, trying to get at least 2-3 questions per section (more for ones that take longer).
-A few sections only have 1 problem (3.5, 3.6, 4.4, 6.2, 6.3) and a couple of sections do not yet have any problems yet (5.4, 5.5).
+A few sections only have 1 problem (3.6, 4.4, 6.2, 6.3) and a couple of sections do not yet have any problems yet (5.4, 5.5).

-When I ran the course in Fall 2021, I covered non-optional bits of chapters 0-5 and chapter 7 (without Picard) and I had 6 of these problems per week the whole semester.
-Those problems have been class tested, and the feedback from students has been positive.
-There are a few problems, especially in the sections I did not cover, that have not been class tested yet.
+When I ran the course in Fall 2021, I covered non-optional bits of chapters 0-5 and chapter 7 (without Picard) and I had 6 of these problems per week the whole semester, and I am doing almost the same thing in Fall 2022.
+The problems in those sections have been class tested, and the feedback from students has been positive.
+There are a few problems in the sections I did not cover that have not been class tested yet.
 So use with a bit of care.

-Volume II problems are right now work in progress and are being used in Spring 2022.
+Volume II problems are a bit more sparse and kind of a work in progress, I have used them in Spring 2022 (with an extremely small class) and plan to use them in Spring 2023 (with a hopefully slightly larger class).

 ## How to use?